telezoic/Visitor-Python/README.md

 2: Package as a GUI

-3: Bundle as a executable
+3: Bundle as an executable

 4: Get it working with the library's digital signage